 The water is pink because of the algae combining with the saltwater.
 You’ll see hundreds of flamingoes here, which eat the algae (the more algae in the water, the pinker the flamingo!)
 The water is pink all year round, although rain or overcast skies can make it less vivid, so try to visit on a sunny day if possible.

 A tour is well worth doing, as it tells you about the area and the salt mining.
 It’s in French, but you can request the paper version in English from the ticket office.
 There aren’t many stops on the train tour, but you are allowed out to walk up the slope and get an incredible view across the Salins.
-Don’t forget to visit the fortified city of Agues Mortes whilst you’re in the area.
+Don’t forget to visit the fortified city of Agues Mortes while you’re in the area.
 It’s a great place to explore.

-By Wandering Bird
+Recommended by Wandering Bird

 Great Salt Lake, USA

-There are so many hidden gems in Utah, however, one of the best-hidden gems is seeing the pink water at the Great Salt Lake.
-The Great Salt Lake is the largest saltwater lake in the Western Hemisphere currently sitting at 75 miles long and 35 miles wide.
+There are so many hidden gems in Utah.
+However, one of the best-hidden gems is seeing the pink water at the Great Salt Lake.
+The Great Salt Lake is the largest saltwater lake in the Western Hemisphere, currently sitting at 75 miles long and 35 miles wide.
 The pink color comes from salt-tolerant bacteria and algae that survive in the highly-salinated Great Salt Lake.

 No matter which viewing point you choose, experiencing the pink water in the Great Salt Lake will be a memorable experience for everyone.